Skip to main content

 Note

-In many cases, it is better to use the package resource instead of this one.
+In many cases, it’s better to use the package resource instead of this one.
 This is because when the package resource is used in a recipe, Chef Infra Client will use details that are collected by Ohai at the start of a Chef Infra Client run to determine the correct package application.
 Using the package resource allows a recipe to be authored in a way that allows it to be used across many platforms.

 Syntax